The Me Too Movement

-Visualizing a recounting of such magnitude took an effort in restraint, but with the collaboration of the team at Deutsch, we breathed life into their words, without overpowering them with visuals.
+These are stories that matter.
+Stories that need to be told.
+Scenarios that need not reoccur.
+Visualizing a recounting of such magnitude took an effort in restraint, but together with our collaborators, we breathed life into their words without overpowering them with visuals.
 The message and context are more important than the animation, whatever helped get that message out is what we focused our efforts on.

-Anonymous.
 The mind can lock away so much, as told here by a survivor who wrote his dad a letter and called him out on his childhood abuse after years of holding it in the back of his head.